leinardi/gkraken/README.md

 sudo udevadm trigger --subsystem-match=usb --attr-match=idVendor=1e71 --action=add
 ```

-If you don't want to create this custom rule you can run gkraken as root
-(using sudo) but we advise against this solution.

 ## Command line options

   | Parameter                 | Description                                                 | Source | Flatpak |